gares/sel/README.md

 Blocking calls are not forced to go trough SEL.
 You can read and write freely while handling an event.
 It is up to you to avoid long or blocking computations and to preserve some fairness.
-You can artificially split a computation in steps and pass the ball to the scheduler by creating event with `Sel.now`, which `Sel.wait` will find to be immediately ready *together* with all the other events that happen to be ready.
+You can artificially split a long computation in steps and pass the ball to the scheduler by creating event with `Sel.now`, which `Sel.wait` will find to be immediately ready *together* with all the other events that happen to be ready.